 Even if you pray to a tree, the outcome would be the same: sometimes you get good things, other times you get bad things.

 Based on this argument alone, I see no point in being too spiritual.
-I believe the existence of spirits, but that’s it.
-I never discuss anything beyond that in my writing because my purpose is to emphasise the absurdity of life and the surrealistic things you can experience, not the spirituality itself.
+I believe in the existence of spirits, but that’s it.
+I never discuss anything beyond that in my writing because my purpose is to emphasize the absurdity of life and the surrealistic things you can experience, not the spirituality itself.

 I’m a non-believer and I think life is absurd.